 "This is the time of year we want to get better," McBride said.
 "We have to give it all we got, and if we do that, we'll meet our goal."

-That goal, not surprisngly, is a Mann Cup.
+That goal, not surprisingly, is a Mann Cup.

-The B.C. final begin at Queen's Park Arena today (Wednesday), beginning at 7: 45 p.m.
+The B.C. final begins at Queen's Park Arena Wednesday, beginning at 7:45 p.m.